Maia-Everett/lintian.eu/_posts/2024-08-30-warcraft-retrospective-33.md

 When we last saw Maiev, she barely managed to move herself and a few of her warriors through the portal before it closed.
 Definitely not the large force we're seeing here, and definitely not one big enough to garrison a base, even if we grant that wisps have been rapidly constructing all these buildings magically.
 (On Outland's barren soil?)

-Even more importantly, this kind of behavior --- putting Illidan in a cage and transporting him to her base --- is extremely out of character for Maiev, given everything she did in the night elf campaign.
+Even more importantly, this kind of behavior --- putting Illidan in a cage and transporting him to her base --- is extremely out of character for Maiev at this point, given everything she did in the night elf campaign.

 In the forum thread for this series, reader Jai'are noted a pattern in Maiev's behavior: